-Author has written 11 stories for X-Men: Evolution, X-Men, ElfQuest, Nightmare Before Christmas, Discworld, and Fraggle Rock.
+Author has written 13 stories for X-Men: Evolution, X-Men, ElfQuest, Nightmare Before Christmas, Discworld, Finding Nemo, and Fraggle Rock.

-Hi, I'm Knightcrawler, a British student of Religion, currently studying in Wales.
-I spend my time making things up, writing them down, and trying to convince my tutors that I am, despite all the evidence to the contrary, actually quite smart.
+Hi, I'm Knightcrawler.
+I spend my time making things up, writing them down, and trying to convince people that I am, despite all the evidence to the contrary, actually quite smart.
 So far, I have completed several stories on this site, including the novel-length "Demon of Bayville", the one-shot canon-compatible "International students", the novella length, "The Foundling" and "The Island of Legend", and, most recently, "The Marriage Proposal".
 You could say that I am practically addicted to making up stories, including fanfictions.
 I am very grateful to all of those wonderful people who have reviewed any of my stories, especially those who have reviewed many of my chapters, keeping me going through real life and writers block.
 It means a great deal to me to know that there are people reading and enjoying my stories.
 I try to give these stories the same level of attention and devotion that I give to my original stories; I may not always succeed, but at least I'm trying.
 As always, any and all feedback is always welcome.

 New for 2014 - Person of Awesomeness (POA) - January's POA is the wonderfully talented film director and animator, Hayao Miyazaki, who has recently celebrated his 73rd birthday.
 This Oscar-winning Japanese film director co-founded Studio Ghibli in 1985, and has since produced a series of highly acclaimed animated movies, most of which ace the Bechdel Test, and usually star strong and independent girls or young women, who use thier wits and courage, and develop as fully rounded characters during the course of the film.
 The films are worth watching for the breathtaking animation alone, with art-work that would not look out of place in an art gallery, but it is the character-centred stories that are the main attraction in all of Miyazaki's movies.
 As Miyazaki himself explained in an interview; "Many of my movies have strong female leads -- brave, self-sufficient girls that don't think twice about fighting for what they believe in with all their heart.
 They'll need a friend, or a supporter, but never a savior.
 Any woman is just as capable of being a hero as any man."
 Miyazaki has further stated that he tends to reject simplistic stereotypes of good and evil, and that he prefers to show children a positive world view.
 I therefore think that he makes an excellent start to this Person of Awesomeness section.